Prey the Stars

-Prey the Stars (known as Gabu Gabu Planet in Japan) is a video game for the Nintendo DS from Koei.
-The game was released on September 25, 2008 in Japan, October 10, 2008 in Europe and October 13, 2008 in North America.
+Prey the Stars (known as Gabu★Gabu Planet (GABU★GABU プラネット, Gabu★Gabu Puranetto) in Japan and Prey the Stars: Gabu Gabu Planet in the PAL region) is a video game for the Nintendo DS from Koei.

 Gameplay

 In the game, players control various dog-like creatures in a competition to eat the most items in a given level.
 In order to successfully eat an item, players must repeatedly press the B button to "chew" that item.

 Reception

-The game received mixed reviews upon release.
-On Metacritic, the game holds a score of 66/100 based on 12 reviews.
+The game received "average" reviews according to the review aggregation website Metacritic.
+It was frequently compared to the Katamari series.
+In Japan, Famitsu gave it a score of one eight, two sevens, and one six for a total of 28 out of 40.